 One afternoon my 15-year-old daughter said to me as she ate this Squash Porridge chilled as pudding, “Mom, this pudding you made is soo good.”

 Then I happily overheard a conversation between my teenage kids, while my daughter continued to eat the leftover porridge cold as pudding:

 Son: Isn’t that stuff so delicious?

 Daughter: Mmm, so good.

 🙂 (My son ate the porridge hot that morning for breakfast.)
-So I recommend the loveliness not only as hot porridge, but I pour it into 8 oz. canning jars for lunches and snacks.
+So I recommend the loveliness not only as hot porridge, but I pour it into 8-ounce canning jars for lunches and snacks.

-Yes!
-Just warm leftovers gently in a saucepan over low heat, breaking the gelled pieces up as you occasionally stir.
+Just warm leftovers of Instant Pot Apple-Delicata Squash Porridge gently in a saucepan over low heat, breaking the gelled pieces up as you occasionally stir.